stylishuday/Online-Assessment-Platform/README.md

 ## ONLINE ASSESSMENT PROJECT
-This is an online assessment platform made by Rituraj Rajput.
+This is an online assessment platform made by Udaychand kumar.
 This web application is made using HTML5, CSS3, JavaScript,Bootstrap,Bulma as frontend and  Node.js, Express.js as backend and NeDB as database.

 A deployed version can be checked here :  https://jazzy-sable-elm.glitch.me/index.html?testid=id1633432845540&u5&t120